 Need some tips on handling newborn sleep (or lack thereof?)
-Here’s a few things that worked with our two boys! (& hopefully will work again with our third!)
+Here’s a few things that worked with our two boys! (& again with our third!)

 I can’t believe that in just a few short months, I will have a newborn baby!
 While I’m excited to snuggle my newest little love, I am prepping for the newborn sleep cycle that is coming my way.
 Here are a few tips on handling newborn sleep (from a third time mama!)